 |Warden's Place||(264) 497-2930||Central Anguilla|

-Although most people visiting the area have heard about the beautiful water and coastline, that isn't the only way to experience the natural beauty of the land.
+Although most visitors are attracted by the beautiful coastline, those aren't the only way to experience the natural beauty of the land.
 Anguilla offers some great options, including two caves.

 |Cave||1.9 mi.
 South West of Central East End|